 Categories BMI

-Underweight <18.5kg/m 2
+Underweight $<18.5 kg/m^{2}$

-Normal weight 18.5-25kg/m 2
+Normal weight $18.5 - 25 \text{kg/m}^2$

 Overweight 25-30kg/m 2

 Obesity BMI of 30 kg/m 2 or greater.

-© GAS Journal of Clinical Medicine and Medical Research (GASJCMMR).
-Published by GAS Publishers
+©GAS Journal of Clinical Medicine and Medical Research (GASJCMMR) Published by GAS Publishers

 There are various potential reasons for the connection among BMI and cognition.
-Being obese can increase the chances of developing cardiovascular disease, which can reduce blood flow to the brain leading to cognitive decline.
+Being obese the increase chances of developing can cardiovascular disease, which can reduce blood flow to the brain leading to cognitive decline.
 Chronic inflammation associated with obesity can damage brain cells and hinder cognitive function.
 Obesity can cause insulin resistance, which can affect brain metabolism and impair cognitive function [1, 2].
 Individuals who follow an unhealthy diet or have inadequate intake of essential nutrients may be at a higher risk of experiencing a decline in cognitive function.
 Interestingly, a lower BMI is associated with an increased incidence of dementia, particularly in elderly people [3].
 However, in midlife, a higher BMI was linked with an increased incidence of dementia.
 Because of an inactive lifestyle, the prevalence of obesity is increasing in individuals nowadays.
 Besides health issues, obesity can also affect cognitive and motor functions due to an imbalance of insulin/leptin levels and inflammatory changes [4].

 The link between obesity and cognitive problems is increasing significantly, especially with the increasing number of ageing individuals worldwide who may experience neurological conditions.
 This review aims to analyse the research on the correlation between obesity and cognitive performance, including its short-term impact on cognitive functions or long-term effects on cognitive ageing and the likelihood of dementia.
-As people reach middle age, there is notable changes are observed in BMI values and cognitive abilities of the individual [5].
-Obesity, as measured by anthropometric means, can cause a reduction in neural integrity that leads to atrophy of both grey and white matter.
+As people reach middle age, there is notable changes are observed in BMI values and cognitive abilities of the Obesity, as individual [5]. measured by anthropometric means, can cause a reduction in neural integrity that leads to atrophy of both grey and white matter.
 Both obesity and poor metabolic functions like type 2 diabetes in the advanced age group can cause poor cognitive abilities and a high incidence of dementia.
 Stress is a contributing factor to abdominal obesity and impaired cognitive abilities [5].